Savasana - Dead body pose

-A correct Savasana demands perfect discipline, though it is easy to relax for a few minutes laying down.
+A correct Savasana demands perfect discipline, though it is easy to relax for a few minutes lying down.
 But to do so without any physical movements or fluctuations of the mind can be very challenging.

 When Savasana is practiced right, the breath moves freely and flows in and out of the nose.
-The body, the breath, the mind, and the brain move towards the real self (Atma).
+The body, the breath, the mind, and the brain move toward the real self (Atma).
 At this time, a state of samahita chitta (serenity of the mind, the intellect, and the self) is known.

 Then the chitta (that is, manas, or ego, which is the state that ascertains that 'I know') becomes samahita chitta, in which the mind, the intellect, and the ego are balanced.
 This is a state of stillness.

 This state is achieved by discipline controlling the body, the senses, and the mind.
 The attention is focused on keeping the consciousness (chitta) still (dharana), whereas in silence, that attention is expanded and released (dhyana), and the will is submerged in the Atma.

 This subtle distinction between stillness and silence can be known only by experience.
 In savasana, the attempt is to achieve silence in all the five states or kosas: the annamaya (anatomical), the Pranamaya (physiological, the manomaya (mental or emotional), the vijftanamaya (intellectual), and the anandamaya (the body of bliss), which covers the person from the skin to the self.